Skip to main content

 On August 19, 2024—27 days after the involuntary petition—Barrow Shaver Resources consented to an order for relief and moved to convert the case from chapter 7 to chapter 11.
 The company filed an Emergency Motion for Entry of an Order Clarifying the Status of the Voluntary Petition, effectively conceding that the petitioning creditors had established grounds for involuntary relief while seeking to restructure rather than liquidate.

-The court granted the conversion and accorded the case complex case treatment, assigning it to Judge Alfredo R. Perez on the Southern District of Texas's complex chapter 11 panel.
+The court entered a Conversion Order and accorded the case complex case treatment, assigning it to Judge Alfredo R. Perez on the Southern District of Texas's complex chapter 11 panel.
 Judge Perez serves alongside Judge Christopher Lopez on a two-judge panel presiding over large cases in the Houston division.

 With conversion complete, Barrow Shaver filed first-day motions and brought in restructuring professionals to manage operations.
 James A. Katchadurian of CR3 Partners, LLC assumed the role of Chief Restructuring Officer on August 19, 2024, taking operational control of the company.